shoprunback/documentation/source/includes/php/introduction.md

 It is used in our [PrestaShop module](https://shoprunback.github.io/documentation/prestashop.html).

-If you have any question, please send an email to: paul_at_shoprunback.com
+If you have any question or think an explanation is missing in this documentation, please send an email to: tech_at_shoprunback.com